codesoap/pres/README.md

 ## [par2](https://github.com/Parchive/par2cmdline/)
 `par2` generates multiple output files, which must be used in combination with the original file to verify integrity or repair the data.
-This means you always have to deal with multiple files when verifying the datas integrity or restoring data.
+This means you have to deal with multiple files when verifying the data's integrity or restoring data.

 `par2` seems to cope with point 1., 4. and even 2. of the shortcomings of `pres`.